-Ongoing assessment methods will be utilized to ensure performance measures are continuously met.
-Annual employer surveys will be distributed to all Youth Services employers to rate and compare the entry participant's skills with that of other entry level employees.
-Program advisory committees, made up of industry business representatives, will be utilized to seek out new internship/employment opportunities for participants.
+Ongoing assessment methods are utilized to ensure performance measures are continuously met.
+Annual employer surveys are distributed for employers to rate and compare the entry participant's skills with that of other entry level employees.
+Program advisory committees, made up of industry business representatives, are utilized to seek out new internship/employment opportunities for participants.
 Technical Colleges also have a warranty for all graduates.
-If employers find that a student does not demonstrate skills needed that were covered in the program, we will retrain the program for free.
+If employers find that a student does not demonstrate skills needed that were covered in the program, the student is retrained at no cost.